gsemet/dopplerr/README.rst

 - Docker Hub does not render README written in restructuredText
 - Pypi does not render README written in Markdown

 So, I have put both.
 Simple.
+GitHub will render the MarkDown readme preferably, so upon upload, do not forget to run `make readme`.

 `README.md` is automatically generated from `README.rst` by `make build` if `pandoc` is installed on your system.